Part Mark Verber's The Great Outdoors

 Western man has come to take shelter for granted.
 We live in houses, we often travel in cars.
 We are often unaware of how much protection we derive from these shelters.
 Even the best clothing system can't fully protect us from extreme conditions.
 There are typically three types of shelters that are used in the back country:

 Snow Structures: It can be significantly warmer in a snow cave or igloo than in a tent.
-You should know how to dig a snow cave,
+You should know how to dig a snow cave.
+There is a book (which I haven’t read) about How to Build an Igloo.

-I have a few reviews and more information on my Winter Shelter page.
+I have a few reviews and more information on my Recommended Shelters (winter) page.

 Dry clothing in winter ..
 Small things like socks over your shoulders when walking, or by your stomach when in your sleeping bag.
-Also helps to wrap damp closes around a sealed hot water bottle.
+Also helps to wrap damp clothing around a sealed hot water bottle will speed drying significantly

 Type of snowshoes...